maurizio-titz/Power-system-split/README.md

 All the requirements can be found in `requirements.txt` and the package can be installed using `pip install -r requirements.txt`.
 Tested for python 3.7.

-To get the code running, copy the data into a folder `power_system_split/data/`.
+To get the code running, copy the German data into a folder `power_system_split/data/Germany/`.
+The European data should lie under `power_system_split/data/European_networks/`.

 ## Usage